 Rising (or falling) quickly..

 The Vertigo spells are back…My meds need adjusting?
-But the Surgery is of course, closed.
+But the Surgery is, of course, closed.
 Waiting, waiting, the numbers ..

-DEPRESSION: Area of low pressure, around which the wind moves in an anti-clockwise direction, with the wind speed increasing towards the centre, often resulting in gales.
+DEPRESSION: An Area of low pressure, around which the wind moves in an anti-clockwise direction, with the wind speed increasing towards the centre, often resulting in gales.

 Forties, Cromarty, Forth,

-The general synopsis Low, Losing its identity.
+The general synopsis.
+Low.
+Losing its identity.
 Rockall, later. ..

-Deptford London SE8 my Roof Garden.
+Deptford, London SE8, my Roof Garden.

 Garden Folkestone 2010